comrade-thotsky/MentalWarz/README.md

+#IMPORTANT
+DO NOT TOUCH THE LEVELONE.js UNTIL WE ARE DONE WITH GAME MECHANICS

 # MentalWarz
 (LilKalebFTW) Reorganized the file placement.
 We will use this file to talk about announcements because it automaticly shows up.